nickchase/k0s/docs/k0s-multi-node.md

 ### 1. Download k0s to a controller node

-Run the k0s download script to download the latest stable version of k0s and make it executable from `/usr/bin/k0s`.
+On both the controller and worker hosts, run the k0s download script to download the latest stable version of k0s and make it executable from `/usr/bin/k0s`.

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://get.k0s.sh | sudo sh